Step 1: Crunch your numbers

 Step 2: Get organized

-Know Your Score: You’re entitled to a free credit report once a year.
-Get yours, know your FICO score, and identify/fix any issues before you buy a home.
+Credit history.
+You’re entitled to a free credit report once a year, and this is the time to take advantage.
+Request your report so you can avoid any surprises at the prequalification table, and identify/fix any issues before you buy a home.
 We recommend using annualcreditreport.com.

 Step 3: Find financing

 This is the fun part!
-We'd recommend considering these key points to ensure you find a home that truly suits you.
-As you consider these features, note which ones are truly needs, and those that you’d be willing to compromise.
+We’d recommend considering these key points to ensure you find a home that truly suits you.
+As you consider these features, note which ones are truly needs and those on which you’d be willing to compromise; it helps to make a list of priorities before you set out.

-- Check out different styles and floor plans (ranch, 2-story, etc.)
+- Check out different styles and floor plans (ranch, two-story, etc.)

 - Look at various neighborhoods — which ones just feel right to you?

-- Priorities inside the home: number of bedrooms, finished basement, size of kitchen, central heat, air conditioning
+- List priorities inside the home, like number of bedrooms, finished basement, size of kitchen, central heat, or air conditioning

-- Priorities outside the home: size of yard, garage, landscaping/trees
+- List priorities outside the home, like size of yard, garage, or landscaping/trees

-- Neighborhood priorities: proximity to schools, entertainment, shopping, police/fire department
+- Don’t overlook neighborhood priorities, like proximity to schools, entertainment, shopping, police/fire, etc.

-You can do the searching on your own with websites like Zillow.com, or with the help of a Realtor, who can provide local market expertise and guidance.
+You can do the searching on your own, with real estate websites, or with the help of a realtor, who can provide local market expertise and guidance.